 Everything was better then.

-The clip is on farsi and is embedded here.
+The clip is in Farsi and is embedded here.
 For the direct link please go here.